Nobodyno-boop/simple-graphql-builder/readme-doc.md

 Welcome to the Graphql-builder **Documentation**

-> npm i -D graphql-builder
+> npm i -D simple-grahpql-builder

 ### Query